JanHerca/urantiapedia/output/wikijs/en/article/Georges_Michelson_Dupont/Groupe_d_etude_interactif_4.md

 ***Question 3***: Read the following sections:

 Our Thought Adjuster communicates with us constantly in such a way that “Spirit never coerces, it only guides.
-If you are a willing student, if you want to reach the levels of spirit and the divine heights, if you sincerely desire to arrive at the eternal goal, then the divine Spirit will gently and lovingly guide you on the path of sonship and spiritual progress.” ([UB 34:6.11](/en/The_Urantia_Book/34#p6_11)).
+If you are a willing student, if you want to reach the levels of spirit and the divine heights, if you sincerely desire to arrive at the eternal goal, then the divine Spirit will gently and lovingly guide you on the path of sonship and spiritual progress.” (<a id="a65_369"></a>[UB 34:6.11](/en/The_Urantia_Book/34#p6_11)).

 **What is the nature of this communication?
 Why does the Spirit never “constrain” us and how does he “lead” us?**

 ***Question 4***: Read the following sections:

 A Solitary Messenger reveals that “Cooperation with your Adjuster is not to be regarded as a particularly conscious process, for it is not.
-It is your motives and decisions, your faithful determinations and supreme desires, that constitute real and effective cooperation.” ([UB 110:3.6](/en/The_Urantia_Book/110#p3_6))
+It is your motives and decisions, your faithful determinations and supreme desires, that constitute real and effective cooperation.” (<a id="a71_274"></a>[UB 110:3.6](/en/The_Urantia_Book/110#p3_6))

 **Why do our decisions, our faithful determinations and our supreme desires constitute real and effective cooperation?**